wp-plugins/lh-tools/readme.txt

 3. Download ARC2 from https://github.com/semsol/arc2 and unzip it.
 4. Open the unziped folder and upload the entire contents into the */wp-content/plugins/lh-tools/arc/* directory.
 5. From the Plugin Management page in Wordpress, activate the *LH Tools* plugin.
-6. Go to *Settings* -> *LH Tools* in the Wordpress menu and specify the settings and activae your Sparql endpoint.
+6. Go to *Settings* -> *LH Tools* in the Wordpress menu and specify the settings and activate your Sparql endpoint.

 == Changelog ==